gonfva/gonfva.github.io/content/en/blog/2015-12-12-the-netflix-of-books.md

 Probably the first good one is the sheer number/space needed.
 Matt Cutts sums up pretty well

+{{< tweet user="mattcutts" id="669917008792698880" >}}

-> [](https://twitter.com/mattcutts/status/669917008792698880)Past are days when you would go on holidays and you have to decide which two/three books you should pick.
+Past are days when you would go on holidays and you have to decide which two/three books you should pick.
 Or what book you would buy in the airport because you had to kill a couple of hours but you wouldn’t have anything.

 #### Functionalities